avr-llvm/lld/README.md

 # AVR-LLD

 A fork of LLVM's linker supporting AVR.

-Any attempt at use will likely yield a "relocation not supported" error.
+Relocation support has not been thouroughly tested, and so it is possible that the output of this tool will be broken.